Tamworth, Staffordshire: Geography

 Tamworth is located at the confluence of the rivers Tame and Anker, which meet just south of the town centre.
 Tamworth is on the southeastern tip of Staffordshire, with the Warwickshire border just 3 mile east of the town centre.
 The Derbyshire and Leicestershire borders are 6 mile to the north-east.

-Tamworth's built-up area includes the smaller town of Fazeley which is to the south-west of Tamworth, on the opposite bank of the River Tame, Fazeley is not part of Tamworth borough, instead it is administered as part of the Lichfield District.
+Tamworth's built-up area includes the far smaller town of Fazeley which is to the south-west of Tamworth, on the opposite bank of the River Tame.
+Fazeley is not part of Tamworth borough, instead it is administered as part of the Lichfield District.
 The built-up area of Tamworth and Fazeley was recorded as having a population of 81,964 in the 2011 census.

 Tamworth is 13 mile north-east of Birmingham city centre and 6 mile from the Lichfield city centre.
 Other nearby places include Polesworth, Atherstone and Sutton Coldfield, with Nuneaton, Burton upon Trent, Walsall and Rugeley a bit further afield.